 [Dementia, sexuality and consent in residential aged care facilities Online First doi 10.1136/medethics-2011-100453]

-How to Get a Person Living with Dementia to Cooperate - Caregiver Tips
+How to Get a Dementia Patient to Cooperate

 The Last 25 Articles on the Alzheimer's Reading Room